algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

   1.11 │    ↑ jg     35
 ```

-This [pipeline stall](/hpc/) stops the algorithm from progressing, and it is mainly caused by two [factors](/hpc/pipelining/hazards):
+This [pipeline stall](/hpc/) stops the search from progressing, and it is mainly caused by two [factors](/hpc/pipelining/hazards):

-- We suffer a *control hazard* because we have a branch that is impossible to predict (both queries and keys are uniformly random), and the processor has to flush the pipeline and halt for 10-15 cycles to fill it back.
+- We suffer a *control hazard* because we have a [branch](/hpc/pipelining/branching) that is impossible to predict (queries and keys are drawn independently at random), and the processor has to halt for 10-15 cycles to flush the pipeline and fill it back on each branch mispredict.
-- We suffer a *data hazard* because we have to [wait](/hpc/cpu-cache/latency) for the preceding comparison to complete — which in turn waits for one of its operands to be fetched from the memory, which may take up to hundreds of cycles, depending on where in the cache hierarchy the data is located.
+- We suffer a *data hazard* because we have to wait for the preceding comparison to complete, which in turn waits for one of its operands to be fetched from the memory — and it [may take](/hpc/cpu-cache/latency) anywhere between 0 and 300 cycles, depending on where it is located.

 Now, let's try to get rid of these obstacles one by one.

 ## Removing Branches

 We can replace branching with [predication](/hpc/pipelining/branchless).
-For that, we need to adopt the STL approach and rewrite the loop using the the first element and the size of the search interval instead of its first and last element.
+To do this, we need to adopt the STL approach and rewrite the loop using the first element and the size of the search interval — instead of its first and last element.
 This way we only need to update the first element of the search interval with a `cmov` instruction and halve its size on each iteration:

 ```c++
 int lower_bound(int x) {